MEAT PENS AND FRYERS

 weaned rabbit 3-6 oz.
 6-9 oz.

-way to tell if your rabbit is getting enough feed is to stroke its
+best way to tell if your rabbit is getting enough feed is to stroke its

 backbone regularly.
 If the bumps of your rabbit's backbone feel sharp

-and pointed, increase its feed; if you can feel the
+and pointed, increase its feed; if you can feel the bumps, but they

-large breeds should not be bred until at least 8 months of age.
+breeds should not be bred until at least 8 months of age.
 The rabbits

 you choose should be in excellent health.
-Make sure
+Make sure that the rabbits

 away.
 If she is ready, she will allow him to mount, and raise her

 mating occurs.
-If the doe runs around the cage and won't
+If the doe runs around the cage and won't stand for the

 gestation period of a rabbit is 31 days.
 The young should be born